Demyan Bedny – Soviet writer

 During the Civil War, Bedny conducted agitation work in the Red Army.
 In his poems of those years he extolled Lenin and Trotsky.
 During that period Bedny was a popular and successful author.
 People’s Commissar of Culture A. Lunacharsky praised him as a great writer, equal to Maxim Gorky, and in April 1923 the All-Russian Central Executive Committee awarded Demyan with the Order of the Red Banner.
 This was the first military order given for literary activity in the RSFSR.

-During the inner-party struggle of 1926-1930, Demyan actively and consistently defended the line of J.V.
-Stalin.
+During the inner-party struggle of 1926-1930, Demyan actively and consistently defended the line of Joseph Stalin.
 Thanks to this, the poet had an apartment in the Kremlin and regular invitations to meetings with the party leaders.
 The writer collected one of the largest private libraries in the USSR (over 30,000 volumes), which was used by Stalin.
 They had almost friendly relations.
 Demyan was also given a personal car Ford.
 In 1928, the writer was sent to a two-month treatment in Germany, accompanied by family members and an interpreter.

 In July 1938, Demyan Bedny was expelled from the CPSU and from the Writers’ Union with the wording “moral decay”.
 His works weren’t published, but the objects that had his name were not renamed.